DavisGit08/CICD/README.md

-# test
+# CI / CD test
-this is a test
+It runs tests once a push is done.